 Implementation: This policy goal has not been met in 2009 through 2011 because service cuts were decreasing more rapidly than operating expenses.
 In 2012, service hours were increased to reduce overcrowding on buses and the implementation of three new Trolley Lines, which resulted in the cost per hour of service to be considerably lower than the projected inflation rate, at -7.7%.
-For 2013, operating expenditures increased at a greater rate than service hours and the growth per year increased to 4.7%.
-For 2014, service hours are expected to increase at a greater rate than operating expenditures and the cost per hour is projected to decrease by 6.5%.
+For 2013, operating expenditures increased at a greater rate than service hours and the growth per year increased to 5.6%.
+For 2014 and 2015, service hours increased at a greater rate than service than operating expenditures and the costs per hour are lower than inflation.

-Service hours for 2015 through 2017 are budgeted to increase by 1.0% for each year and operating expenses are projected to increase by 5.4%, 0.3%, and 1.1%, respectively.
-This policy goal is expected to be met in 2016 and 2017, at -0.7% and 0.1%, respectively, as inflation is expected to increase between 2.4% and 2.8% per year for the next decade.
-This indicator is not expected to be met in 2015, as the growth is projected at 4.4%, higher than the rate of inflation.
-Therefore, Operating expenses must continue to be maintained.
+Service hours for 2016 through 2018 are budgeted to decrease about 1.0% for each year and operating expenses are projected to increase by 8.3%, -0.1%, and 1.6%, respectively.
+This policy goal is expected to be met in 2017, at 0.1%.
+For 2016 and 2018, the policy goal is not expected to be met, as inflation is expected to remain around 2.5% per year for the next decade.
+The growth is projected at 9.2% for 2016 and 2.7% for 2018.
+Operating expenses must continue to be maintained in 2016.